-Course Evaluation: The default evaluation structure is for there to be TWO midterm tests (25% each) and ONE final exam (50%) based on material from lectures and the course readings.
+Course Evaluation: The default evaluation structure is for there to be TWO midterm tests (25% each), ONE final exam (50%) based on material from lectures and the course readings.
 The final exam will be cumulative.
 We will set dates for the two midterms in class.
+There is also a voluntary practical exercise.